attack-monkey/Lean-Functional-Typescript/README.md

 Mutables
 ========

-In Js / Ts there is (unfortunately) no shortage to writing mutable code.
+In Js / Ts there is (unfortunately) no shortage of ways to write mutable code.
 However, in functional code - mutating code is used very sparingly, and instead immutable patterns (like Pure-functions) are greatly encouraged.

-Lean also provides the `mutable` function which is a safer utility for managing mutability.
+Lean provides the `mutable` function which is a safer utility for managing mutability.
 It ensures that a value that has been brought into scope does not change unexpectedly.
+It does so by abstracting away the persistance of a value from the otherwise Pure Program.

 ```typescript